nstringham/connexagon/README.md

     npm run dev
     ```

-1. Don't forget to shut down Supabase local development when you are done.
+1. Don't forget to shut down Supabase local development when you are done

     ```bash
     npx supabase stop